-I will be keeping my boat at Ardfern, on the West Coast, for the summer and am looking forward to the Loch Spelve Muster on 2nd August which was a trifle challenging last year with a gale and huge seas at Easdale going north, however, once we were into Loch Spelve on Mull the sun emerged and the wind abated.
+My boat will be at Ardfern, on the West Coast, after the Scottish Series and I am looking forward to the Loch Spelve Muster on 2nd August which was a trifle challenging last year with a gale and huge seas at Easdale going north, however, once we were into Loch Spelve on Mull the sun emerged and the wind abated.
 So we had a fantastic muster with the most delicious mussel dishes from Inverlussa Shellfish.
-It was good to welcome the crews from a charter boat full of Swiss sailors and the French boat returning to Brittany after 'West Highland Week'.
-The musters which the CCC Cruising Committee arrange are well worth sailing to for good company, food and advice on all sailing matters – not to mention the wine!
-Club members will by now have received the 2014 Journal which shows, with great photographs and logs, how far and wide members have sailed in 2013, and the Club Yearbook is now in preparation with printed details of all events in the Dinghy Section, Racing and Cruising Musters arranged for 2014.
-This should get to members by early April and requires careful reading for the racers as some details are changed from last year.
+It was good to welcome the crews from a charter boat full of Swiss sailors and the French crew returning to Brittany after 'West Highland Yachting Week'.
+The musters which the CCC Cruising Committee arrange are well worth sailing to for good company, food and advice on all nautical matters – not to mention the wine!
+Club members received the 2014 Journal in January which showed, with great photographs and logs, how far and wide members had sailed in 2013, and the Club Yearbook and April Tidelines has now been sent out to members with printed details of all events in the Dinghy Section, Racing and Cruising Musters arranged for 2014.

 Membership of Clyde Cruising Club has other benefits and I carry my 'bibles' on the boat which are the best source of information for our West Coast Waters.
 These CCC Sailing Directions are well presented and researched and the latest edition of 'Ardnamurchan to Cape Wrath' was launched at the London Boat Show this January.
 It is worth becoming a member just to get the discount when buying the Sailing Directions from the club office.
 I hope you have a good season in 2014 and I look forward to meeting you at one of our many events during this year.